jax-ml/jax/docs/101/type_promotion.rst

 Jax's type promotion rules differ from those of NumPy, as given by :func:`numpy.promote_types`, in those cells highlighted with a green background in the table above.
-There are three key classes of differences:
+There are three classes of differences:

 * When promoting a weakly typed value against a typed JAX value of the same category, JAX always prefers the precision of the JAX value.
 For example, ``jnp.int16(1) + 1``